ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_3/Backtracking/Notes.md

 1. **Rat in a Maze Problem**
    - Use backtracking to explore all possible paths from the start to the destination, marking visited paths and backtracking if a path leads to a dead end.

-2. **Printing All Solutions in N-Queen Problem**
-   - Use backtracking to place queens on the board.
-Ensure that no two queens threaten each other before placing the next queen.

 3. **Word Break Problem Using Backtracking**
    - Use backtracking to check all possible partitions of the string and see if each partition is a valid word in the dictionary.